 The slip dress is modeled on the old fashioned petticoat worn.
 The slip dress can be worn under a sheer garment.
 It is usually made of soft silky fabrics and can be cut on the bias for added comfort.

 The smock dress is a loose-fitting, comfortable dress.
-Often the dress part falls from a yolk.
+Often the dress part falls from a yoke.
 It may have short or long sleeves.

 Strapless, as the name suggests, has no straps.
 The dress fits snugly around the bust with elastic or some form of boning to give support.
 The strapless dress is a great summery look or a very elegant evening dress.